Mary Cianfrocca, DO, Internal Medicine Division Chief at Banner MD Anderson Cancer Center

-Question: How is inflammatory breast cancer different from other breast cancers?
-Why is it difficult to detect and diagnose?
+Question: What is inflammatory breast cancer and how is it different from other breast cancers?

 Answer: Inflammatory breast cancer (IBC) is a rare but aggressive form of breast cancer that accounts for less than five percent of all breast cancer cases in the U.S. It is characterized by the rapid appearance and worsening of swelling, warmth, pain, redness and even a “peau d’orange” or orange peel-like appearance that is caused by tumor cells blocking the lymphatic channels of the breast.

 Since IBC does not generally present a palpable mass like more common forms of breast cancer, its symptoms are often mistaken for non-cancerous conditions such as infection, which ultimately delays diagnosis and treatment.

 To ensure consensus on recommendations for the diagnosis and management of IBC, an international panel of experts convened in 2008 to establish the following minimum criteria for IBC diagnosis: